simov/express-admin/markdown/compound.md

 ###Compound One to One

-Same as the regular [One to One][8] setting, plus it can contain multiple foreign keys that references this table
+Same as the regular [one to One][8] setting, but additionally the value for each table listed there can be set to array of foreign keys referencing this table.

 ```js
 "oneToOne": {